 Who Were The Tudor Nobility?

-The Tudor nobility were those whose rank placed them below the monarch but above the common people.
+The Tudor nobility were those members of Tudor Society whose rank placed them below the monarch but above the common people.
 The titles held by the Tudor nobility were hierarchical – Duke, Marquess, Earl, Viscount, Baron, Knight.
 In total there were around 1,500 members of the nobility in the Tudor period, out of a total population of around 3 million.

 The most important positions were filled by Dukes, Marquesses and Earls, but sometimes lesser members of the Tudor nobility – Viscounts and Barons – were given positions.